kusimo/blanla-gatsby-theme/content/posts/2019-06-14-keras-neural-network.md

   - "Neural Networks"
   - "For Beginners"
 description: A beginner-friendly guide on using Keras to implement a simple Neural Network in Python.
-prev: "/keras-rnn-tutorial/"
+prev: "/blog/keras-rnn-tutorial/"
-next: "/keras-cnn-tutorial/"
+next: "/blog/keras-cnn-tutorial/"
 popularity: 40
 ---

 ![](./media-link/keras-posts/keras-logo.png)

-[Keras](https://keras.io/) is a very simple-to-use but powerful deep learning library for Python.
+[Keras](https://keras.io/) is a simple-to-use but powerful deep learning library for Python.
 In this post, we'll see how easy it is to build a feedforward neural network and train it to solve a real problem with Keras.

 This post is intended for **complete beginners to Keras** but does assume a **basic background knowledge of neural networks**.
 My [introduction to Neural Networks](/blog/intro-to-neural-networks/) covers everything you need to know (and more) for this post - read that first if necessary.